 How to Treat FIP

-As there is still a lot about this disease that we don’t know, treatments are sadly lacking.
-It is unfortunately common that a cat with this virus will not recover.
+As there is still a lot about FIP that we don’t know, treatments are sadly lacking.
+It is unfortunately common that a cat with this feline coronavirus will not recover.
 There is no current reliable cure for FIP cats, but they can and do undergo various treatments to keep it at bay.

 Sometimes, treatments can be found that can help.
-For instance, anti-inflammatory drugs can lessen pain and irritation within a cat’s tissue, and some patients that experience clinical signs such as excess fluid in the body can be released of that build up in phases.
+For instance, anti-inflammatory drugs can lessen pain and irritation within a cat’s tissue, and some patients that experience clinical signs such as fluid accumulation in the body can be released of that build-up in phases.